flub78/docker-dev-rtf/README.md

 # docker-dev-rtf
 Dockerfile to create a RTF development environment

-RTF is a ruby test environment. https://github.com/flub78/rtf.git.
+RTF is a ruby test environment.
 Ruby and miscelaneous Ruby development modules are installed in the container as well than the project git workspace.
 There is support to access a mysql database from the container, but no server is installed (use another docker container).

 There is no support for Ruby on Rail, but it may change.

 ## Execution

-You can execute and adapt the provided shortcut scripts, to build, start stop or execute the container.
+You can execute and adapt the provided shortcut scripts, to build, start stop or execute the container. (to be replace by a docker-compose.yml file)

 ## Mysql